When starting a business, the biggest challenge you will face is understanding the issues your business is solving for your customers.

 - What key resources do you need to generate the value proposition, distribution channel, customer relationships & revenue stream?

-- What are the resources you need to build up by yourself to be competitive?
+- What resources do you need to build up yourself to be competitive?

 - What are the resources you can outsource?

 5. Define major cost drivers behind your business

 In this step, you will define how to capture value for your business.
 Focus on how you will trim the fat and maximise the gross margin of your business.

 First of all, elaborate your cost structure by asking yourself questions such as: